JerryHol/bhconfig/README.md

   - Cleglaw's Pincers (Chain Gloves / Bracers) only if filter = 0
   - Maelstrom (Yew Wand) only if filter = 0
   - made herb t3
-  - made token tier 3
+  - made token tier 3, fixed name and description
 - Tier 6
   - Gerke's Sanctuary (shield)
   - Angelic's set rings only if filter = 0